rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

   default_backend masters
 ```

-the frontend its exposed in the 9445 port for both ipv4 and ipv6 and have as default backends the masters (we will see that the routers of OpenShift are balanced not using this haproxy instance, this haproxy is ONLY for the API).
+the frontend is exposed on port 9445 for both ipv4 and ipv6 and has as default backends the masters (we will see that the routers of OpenShift are balanced not using this haproxy instance; this haproxy is ONLY for the API).

 Also we can analyze the backend masters in the same config file: